-The 2015 Scheme has two sections, the main section and the 50/50 section.
-Please see section 11 for more information on the two sections of the Scheme.
+The Scheme has two sections, the main section and the 50/50 section.
+Please see section 10 for more information on the two sections of the Scheme.

-A person cannot choose to join the 50/50 section of the Scheme before becoming a member of the main section of the Scheme.
+A person cannot choose to join the 50/50 section of the Scheme before becoming a member of the main section.
 For example, a new joiner with a contract of employment of three months or more must initially be brought into the main section on their first day of employment.
 However, if they choose to join the 50/50 section before the first payroll is closed, they can be treated as being in the 50/50 section from the first day of employment.

 Notification of a new joiner should be sent to both your Payroll Department (with confirmation of the relevant section – main or 50/50 - and the appropriate employee contribution rate) and to NILGOSC (with a copy of the election to join the 50/50 section if relevant).
 Forms are provided to enable members to make this choice and a template spreadsheet is available to allow employers to notify NILGOSC.
 Alternatively, those employers using i-Connect will notify NILGOSC of new joiners via it.